daresnick/Case-Study-II-share/report.md

 ### Question 4

-- **1.)
-First, download a 'Temp' data set.
+###(i) First, download a 'Temp' data set.
 Find the difference between the maximum and the minimum monthly average temperatures for each country and report/visualize top 20 countries with the maximum differences for the period since 1900.**

 <br>